Mesothelioma and Asbestos in Australia

 If these materials deteriorate or are disturbed by repair work or renovation, the fibers can come loose and contaminate the air.
 Asbestos is commonly found in roofing, gables, eaves, vinyl, carpet underlay, gutters, sheds, fencing, imitation brick cladding, window putty, expansion joists, formed concrete, and insulation.

 Labor unions in Australia began advocating for asbestos laws in 1970.
 The first public reports of asbestos harm appeared soon after.
-Real regulations were not enacted until the 1990s, when the government passed the National Environmental Protection Council Act.
+Real regulations were not enacted until the 1990s when the government passed the National Environmental Protection Council Act.
+Lawsuits over asbestos exposure continue.

 In 1998, New South Wales enacted the country’s first laws to protect victims of asbestos exposure.
 In 2003, the Australian government banned all types of asbestos.